digirayc/python-slip39/README.txt

   The `slip39.gui' (and the macOS/win32 SLIP-39.App) support output of
-  standard BIP-38 encrypted wallets for Bitcoin-like cryptocurrencies such as BTC, LTC and DOGE.
+  standard BIP-38 encrypted wallets for Bitcoin-like cryptocurrencies such as BTC, LTC, CY and DOGE.
 It also outputs encrypted Ethereum JSON wallets for ETH.
 Here is how to produce them (from a test secret Seed; exclude `--secret ffff...' for yours!):

   ┌────
-  │     slip39 -c ETH -c BTC -c DOGE -c LTC --secret ffffffffffffffffffffffffffffffff \
+  │     slip39 -c ETH -c BTC -c DOGE -c LTC -c CY --secret ffffffffffffffffffffffffffffffff \
   │         --no-card --wallet password --wallet-hint 'bad:pass...'
 2>&1
   └────